YishuLiu/SA-COVID/README.md

 # Self-Paced Multi-view Learning for CT-based Severity Assessment of COVID-19

 Our paper has submitted to IEEE Transactions on BIG DATA.
-The SA-COVID dataset is publicly released.
+The SA-COVID dataset is publicly released for the severity assessment task of COVID-19.